Covid-19 denies 2020 as Sarawak’s election year - Borneo Post Online

 KUCHING: If it were not for the Covid-19 pandemic, the year 2020 could be marked as a state election year for Sarawak.

-“Actually we wanted the 12th state election to be called earlier, but decided to withhold as we love the people (to protect them from Covid-19) more than the election,” said Sarawak Chief Minister Datuk Patinggi Abang Johari Tun Openg at an event in Miri on Dec 15.
+“Actually we wanted the 12th state election to be called earlier, but decided to withhold as we love the people (to protect them from COVID-19) more than the election,” said Chief Minister Datuk Patinggi Abang Johari Tun Openg at an event in Miri on Dec 15.

 Sarawak’s 12th state election was the hottest topic discussed by the people the entire length and breadth of the Land of Hornbills the last two years, as the day to the end of its 11th Legislative Assembly drew closer.